manassaloi/manassaloi.github.io/_posts/2021-01-03-ultimate-house-hunting.markdown

   - Must have P0
   - Should have P1
   - Nice to have P2
-- For me, P0s were at least 2 balconies, a non-ground floor flat, a large bedroom, built-in wardrobes, western-style bathrooms, security, proper sunlight (especially in the morning), not too many restrictions, and 24 hours water during summers.
+- For me, P0s were at least 2 balconies, a non-ground floor flat, within 2 kms radius of office, a large bedroom, built-in wardrobes, western-style bathrooms, security, ample sunlight (especially in the morning), not too many restrictions, and 24 hours water during summers.
 P1s were society, attached bathrooms with all the rooms, power backup, well-lit kitchen.
 P1s include everything else.
 - P0s were what I communicated to the broker as requirements for the house.
 Rest I used to analyze myself.

 ## During the hunt